yaice-rx/yaice_core/Etcd/Documentation/op-guide/clustering.md

   --advertise-client-urls http://10.0.1.11:2379 \
   --initial-cluster infra0=http://10.0.1.10:2380 \
   --initial-cluster-state new
-etcd: infra1 not listed in the initial cluster config exit 1
+etcd: infra1 not listed in the initial cluster Config exit 1
 ```